mdhsieh/cmpe-258-deep-learning/Homework3/hw3/README.txt

 --- 277.21981978416443 seconds ---
 #### Results
 - Saved 1 second of total detection time
-- The new detection results are in video/results.avi.
-Original results are in video/original-results.avi.
+- The new detection results are in detections/results-video.avi and detections/results.avi
+- Original results are in detections/results-video-original.avi and detection/results-original.avi

 ### Instructions
 The folder should already contain yolov4.weights and